quotient-im/libQuotient/README.md

 configuration effort.

-Static builds are tested on all supported platforms, building the library as a shared object (aka dynamic library) is supported on Linux and macOS but is untested on Windows.
+Static builds are tested on all supported platforms, building the library as a shared object (aka dynamic library) is known to work on Linux and macOS, untested on Windows.

 Before proceeding, double-check that you have installed development libraries